InES-IoT/zephyr_development_environment_container/README.md

 # Zephyr Development Environment Container

-The `Containerfile` contains instructions for building a development environment image that allows compiling and flashing Zephyr applications.
+The `Containerfile` builds a development environment image that allows compiling and flashing Zephyr applications.
+The following instructions use `podman` but `docker` also works.

 As of now flashing is only supported with a J-Link debugger.

-The following instructions use `podman` but `docker` should also work.

 ## Build Container Image